Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/Feature_Tutorials.rst

      - This tutorial demonstrates how kernels can directly access buffers host memory directly.
 This capability requires a compatible platform.

    * - :doc:`Using GT Kernels and Ethernet IPs on Alveo <./09-using-ethernet-on-alveo/README>`
-     - This tutorial demonstrates how to use networking GT kernels with generated Ethernet IPs and implement them on Alveo card with Vitis flow.
+     - This tutorial demonstrates how to use networking GT kernels with generated Ethernet IPs and implement them on AMD Alveo™ card with Vitis flow.

    * - :doc:`Enabling FPGA to FPGA P2P Transfer using Native XRT C++ API <./10-p2p-card-to-card/README>`
      - This tutorial demonstrates how to enable p2p transfer from one FPGA device to another using XRT API host code.